Jonathan2251/lbd/source/funccall.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 As last section, cpu032I cannot do tail call optimization in
-ch9_2_3_tailcall.cpp since the limitation of arguments size not satisfied.
+ch9_2_3_tailcall.cpp since the limitation of arguments size is not satisfied.
 If run with ``clang -O3`` option, it can get the same or better performance
 than tail call as follows,